Forecasting Local Ionospheric Parameters Using Transformers: Results

-Comparisons with IRI are straightforward, since PyIRI has provided the peak height and frequency of the F2-layer as additional covariates to the LIFT encoder and decoder.
-Figure \ref{chp4:fig:model_vs_iri} shows the RMSE error distribution for foF2 and hmF2 using LIFT versus IRI.
-The LIFT model provides an appreciable increase in skill over IRI parameterized with the F10.7cm solar flux value from the last observation before the forecast period begins.
-Despite the best available drivers, IRI is still a climatological model, and without computationally expensive data assimilation schemes \cite{bilitza_2017}, the short-term forecast accuracy is difficult to improve.
+We compare LIFT against PyIRI to quantify the skill improvement achievable by incorporating recent ionospheric observations over climatology alone.
+Comparisons against IRI-family models are standard practice in the ionospheric forecasting literature, including recent machine learning studies \cite{shih2024, bi2022, qiao2024}, and PyIRI provides a reproducible, well-understood baseline.
+Direct comparisons with other machine learning models are difficult to conduct in a controlled manner, as most existing transformer-based ionospheric models focus on global TEC maps rather than local ionosonde-derived parameters, train on substantially shorter data records, and do not jointly forecast foF2, hmF2, and TEC with uncertainty quantification \cite{mao_2025}.
+Comparisons with PyIRI are also straightforward to implement, since it provides the peak height and frequency of the F2-layer as additional covariates to the LIFT encoder and decoder.
+Figure \ref{fig:model_vs_iri} shows the RMSE error distribution for foF2, hmF2, and TEC using LIFT versus PyIRI.
+The LIFT model provides an appreciable increase in skill over PyIRI parameterized with the F10.7cm solar flux value from the last observation before the forecast period begins.
+We also perform a permutation test and generate bootstrap CIs on each set of distributions in Figure \ref{fig:model_vs_iri} to ensure we have statistical significance in the difference of means.
+P-values and confidence intervals can be see in Table \ref{tab:rmse_stats_test}, all of which show that LIFT's RMSE is statistically significantly lower than PyIRI at an $\alpha=0.05$ level.
+Despite the best available drivers, PyIRI is still a climatological model, and without computationally expensive data assimilation schemes \cite{bilitza_2017}, the short-term forecast accuracy is difficult to improve.
+We also include Table \ref{tab:rmse_stats}, which provides a summary of the RMSE performance for the LIFT model as a comparison to a linear-only version of LIFT, a transformer-only version, and the PyIRI forecasts.
+The illustrates how the transformer and linear baseline complement each other and obtain lower RMSE.

-The LIFT model provides uncertainty quantification with each forecast; we evaluate how well calibrated the predicted quantiles are through Figure \ref{chp4:fig:test_quantile_statistics}, in which each distribution represents the percentage of points that fall within each confidence region.
+The LIFT model provides uncertainty quantification with each forecast.
+We evaluate how well calibrated the predicted quantiles are through Figure \ref{fig:test_quantile_statistics}, in which each distribution represents the percentage of points that fall within each confidence region.
 The statistics for these confidence regions are determined over the full 24-hour duration of each forecast individually,